carlren/LibISR/README.md

 #LibISR: Implicite Shape Representation for 3D Tracking and Reconstruction

-This software is implemented by Carl Yuheng Ren [Carl Yuheng Ren](http://carlyuheng.com/).
+This software is implemented by [Carl Yuheng Ren](http://carlyuheng.com/).

 It is available free for non-commercial use, and may be redistributed under these conditions.
 For commercial use, please contact [ren@carlyuheng.com](ren@carlyuheng.com).